 Casual dining as epitomised by the burger boom is still popular in the city.
-The upshot is, if you want a burger there’s plenty of places to eat one, the Handmade Burger Company in Spinningfields, Byron on Deansgate and Manchester’s Piccadilly, Gourmet Burger Kitchen in Spinningfields, Burger and Lobster on King Street, Almost Famous on High Street, Solita NQ on Turner Street… the list goes on.
+The upshot is, if you want a burger there’s plenty of places to eat one – Byron at Piccadilly, Almost Famous on High Street, Solita NQ on Turner Street… the list goes on.

 But street food and shared plates are only part of the story.
-Manchester House in Spinningfields now has a young new chef Natanial Tofan at the helm and Adam Reid has taken over from Simon Rogan at the French at the Midland Hotel offering fine dining without starched shirt formality, meanwhile Aiden Byrne formerly of Manchester House has decamped to 20 Stories, a classy 19th-floor bistro and restaurant where the 360 degree views of the city are the star.
+Manchester House in Spinningfields is now Aiden Byrne’s Restaurant MCR, serving up six and nine-course tasting menus.
+Adam Reid rules the kitchen at the posh French at the Midland Hotel offering fine dining without starched shirt formality, and 20 Stories is the perfect place to dine with a view, as it boasts 360 degree views of the city.
 It’s the perfect place for drinks on the terrace as long as you have a head for heights!

 Eating is the new clubbing and Manchester’s dining and drinking culture has made it one of the most exciting cities in the UK.
 Everyone from all the major chains to premium brands otherwise only found in the capital and chic independents want to grab a slice of the action and in the process are helping to regenerate parts of the city.